vezpxr/NoteBird/README.md

 # NoteBird
-A simple notepad website created with the help of AI.
+A simple notepad website created with the use of AI.